 How a country organises its public finances forms the basis for how local authorities govern priorities in cities, towns and villages.
 While national governments have the responsibility to design and supervise a system that works, local authorities are challenged to use their often limited resources for delivering better local services.
 This course will take place in The Hague from 12 to 23 February 2018.
+The deadline to apply for this course is 19 January 2018.

 This course helps you in answering questions such as: